nanoporetech/modkit/README.md

 ```

-## Terms and Licence

-TODO

 **Licence and Copyright**

-© 2023 Oxford Nanopore Technologies Ltd.  Modkit is distributed under the terms of the Oxford Nanopore
+(c) 2023 Oxford Nanopore Technologies Ltd.

+Modkit is distributed under the terms of the Oxford Nanopore Technologies, Ltd. Public License, v.
+1.0.
-Technologies' Public Licence.
+If a copy of the License was not distributed with this file, You can obtain one at http://nanoporetech.com